Literotica-Downloader/Literotica-downloader/README.md

 # Literotica-downloader
 ![](https://github.com/Literotica-downloader/Literotica-downloader/blob/main/fpgrlimg.png?raw=true)
 Shell script that reads a file with URLs of single _literotica_ stories and stores them as PDFs locally.
+Authors are often known to delete their stories, it is best to have a local copy.

 ## Dependencies
 + wkhtmltopdf